 Myth 8: “My Bike Will Get Stolen”

 A proper U-lock defeats most theft attempts.
 Lock through the frame and rear wheel to a fixed object.
 Use a cable for the front wheel.
 Park in visible, busy areas.
-The lock guide on this site covers exactly what works and why.
+Our lock guide covers exactly what works.

-Bike theft is a real problem — I’m not going to pretend it isn’t.
+Bike theft is a real problem.
+I’m not going to minimize it.
 But it’s a manageable one.
 The people who get their bikes stolen are overwhelmingly the ones who used inadequate locks or left their bikes in isolated spots overnight.
 If you do the basics right, your odds are very good.
-I’ve commuted for 15 years and never had a properly locked bike stolen.
-(Knock on wood.
-And buy a Sold Secure Gold lock.)

 Myth 9: “I’m Not Fit Enough”